 What is wellbeing?

-Wellbeing is when people lead fulfilling lives with purpose, balance and meaning to them.
-Giving more New Zealanders the capability to improve their wellbeing requires tackling the long-term challenges we face as a country, like the mental health crisis and breaking the cycle of child poverty and domestic violence.
+Wellbeing is when people are able to lead fulfilling lives with purpose, balance and meaning to them.
+Giving more New Zealanders capabilities to enjoy good wellbeing requires tackling the long-term challenges we face as a country, like the mental health crisis, child poverty and domestic violence.
 It means improving the state of our environment, the strength of our communities and the performance of our economy.

 - Breaking down agency silos and working across government to assess, develop and implement policies that improve wellbeing

-- Focusing on outcomes that meet the needs of present generations at the same time as thinking about the long-term impacts for future generations, and
+- Focusing on outcomes that meet the needs of present generations at the same time as thinking about the long-term impacts for future generations

 - Tracking our progress with broader measures of success, including the health of our finances, natural resources, people and communities.